BIBI78/opium/README.md

 - Introduce private messaging functionality that allows users to communicate directly with each other.

 6. Music Wave Visualization:

-- JSX WAVE VISUALIZRER
+- JSX WAVE VISUALIZER

 7. Extended MP3 Uploads:

 - Increase the maximum duration for MP3 uploads to accommodate longer tracks and compositions and whatever else.

 ## Testing

 ### Manual Testing: